 Most printers only have a limited number of inks available, just black for black and white work or cyan, yellow, magenta, and black (CYMK) for color.
-To give the appearance of coninuous grey or color tones then the original photgraph is processed to produce a halftone screen made up of different sized dots.
+To give the appearance of continuous grey or color tones then the original photograph is processed to produce a halftone screen made up of different sized dots.

 A black and white halftone screen

 To reduce the appearance of moire patterns the CYMK screens are rotated slightly in relation to each other.